Vishnu3522/Summer_Internship_2022/Day6/readme.md

     console.log(d);
 </script>

-## What are theprimitive data typesin Javascript?
+## What are the primitive data typesin Javascript?
 Ans- Primitive Datatype in Javascript are- 1.Number
 2. String